Jeep driver dies in crash on US 36 near Lynn

 The Randolph County E911 Center received a report of the crash about 8:50 a.m.
 Thursday on U.S. 36 east of U.S. 27.
 That’s near Lynn, a town of about 950 residents.

 Investigators believed the 2010 Jeep was westbound when it pulled into the path of the eastbound semi while attempting to pass a westbound box truck.
 Michael Kavanaugh, 60, of Birdseye, swerved to the south shoulder but was unable to avoid hitting the Jeep before coming to rest in the south ditch.
-The Jeep came to rest in the north ditch.
+The Jeep came to rest in the north ditch, Sheriff Art L. Moystner said in a news release issued Thursday afternoon.

 Kavanaugh was not hurt in the crash.